awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 | Memory | No | Yes |
 | Query Monitoring Rules | Yes | Yes |

-The following list describes the WLM properties that you can configure for each queue\.
+The following list describes the WLM properties that you can configure\.

 **Auto WLM**
 **Auto WLM** set to `true` enables automatic WLM\.
 Automatic WLM sets the values for **Concurrency on main** and **Memory \(%\)** to `Auto`\.
 Amazon Redshift manages query concurrency and memory allocation\.
 The default is `true`\.
 JSON property: `auto_wlm`

 **Enable short query acceleration**
 Short query acceleration \(SQA\) prioritizes selected short\-running queries ahead of longer\-running queries\.
 SQA executes short\-running queries in a dedicated space, so that SQA queries aren't forced to wait in queues behind longer queries\.
 With SQA, short\-running queries begin executing more quickly and users see results sooner\.
 When you enable SQA, you can also specify the maximum run time for short queries\.
 To enable SQA, specify `true`\.
 The default is `false`\.
+This setting is applied for each parameter group rather than queue\.
 JSON property: `short_query_queue`

 ****Maximum run time for short queries****